Tal Frozen Orb Wizard BiS Gear, Gems, and Paragon Points

 Ring of Royal Grandeur in order to tie the Tal Rasha, Aughild and Cpt.

-number of worn items required for set bonus completion by one, allowing for the
+the number of worn items required for set bonus completion by one, allowing

 The Kanai's Cube can be used for much more than simply extracting Legendary powers from items.
 Please refer to our Kanai's Cube guide for more information.